yappon/RepData_PeerAssessment1/PA1_template.md

 ## (Part4) Are there differences in activity patterns between weekdays and weekends?

-### Create a new factor variable in the dataset with two levels: gweekdayh and gweekendh indicating whether a given date is a weekday or weekend day.
+### Create a new factor variable in the dataset with two levels: "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 1. Using "dplyr" library, mutate activity dataframe to have "flag" column (TRUE for weekends, FALSE for weekdays)
 1. add "weekends_weekdays" column